scicloj/scicloj.github.io/content/en/blog/ct-Sep-2024/index.md

 ### Scicloj weekly
 Together with Prakash Balodi, we initiated a new weekly meeting for new community members working on open-source projects.

-Intentionally, we use a time slot which is more friendly to East and Central Asia time zone, unlike most Clojure meetups.
+Intentionally, we use a time slot which is more friendly to East and Central Asia time zones, unlike most Clojure meetups.

 We have had three meetings so far, with 4, 15, and 6 participants.